-LLCC Board Policy 1.25 outlines the College’s expectations of a learning environment free from sexual violence, dating violence, domestic violence, and stalking.
-This policy declares the College’s commitment to a safe and secure educational environment, explains jurisdiction over alleged violations of the policy, and clearly defines prohibited conduct.
+LLCC Board Policy 1.25 outlines the College’s expectations of a learning environment free from sexual violence, dating violence, domestic violence and stalking.
+This policy declares the college’s commitment to a safe and secure educational environment, explains jurisdiction over alleged violations of the policy, and clearly defines prohibited conduct.

 Illinois General Assembly

-On August 21, 2015, Illinois Governor Bruce Rauner signed House Bill 821, the Preventing Sexual Violence in Higher Education Act, into law.
+On Aug.
+21, 2015, Illinois Gov. Bruce Rauner signed House Bill 821, the Preventing Sexual Violence in Higher Education Act, into law.
 This law follows suit of the federal government’s legislation focusing on the role of higher education institutions in preventing sexual assault and violence.
 The Preventing Sexual Violence in Higher Education Act requires that institutions of higher education provide confidential advisors for victims of sexual assault, provide annual reports to the Department of Human Rights and the Office of the Attorney General, and establish or participate in a campus-wide or regional task force focused on preventing sexual violence and coordinating with the community and the institution to provide services for survivors of sexual violence.